peaclab/PACT/README.md

 ```

 Simply ignore this and watch the Xyce produced log file (added to the same folder as the input files) instead.

+Note: The Dockerized version still has some problems running in Windows.
+So, we highly recommend using Linux-based or MAC OS to run the dockerized version!

 # Developers: